Boston MA Family Attractions

 Boston, MA 02130

 The brewery where Sam Adams Boston Lager is made.
-There are knowledgeable staff here that will answer your questions and take you on a tour of the brewery.
+There is a knowledgeable staff here that will answer your questions and take you on a tour of the brewery.
 They also have free samples.

 Lenox, Northampton, Amherst, Holyoke, Springfield, Pittsfield, Stockbridge, Lee, Adams